 For example, if 10% of the manure differs from the bulk pile, then 10% of the total sample should be taken from this area.
 Mix the subsamples thoroughly in a labeled plastic container.
 Place approximately 1 pint of this mixture in a plastic container or bag, seal the container, and submit it to the laboratory for analysis.

 Stockpiled litter.
-When waste is stockpiled for longer than 15 days, North Carolina general statute requires that it be stored under cover.
+When waste is stockpiled for longer than 15 days, North Carolina General Statutes require that it be stored under cover.
 The stockpiled waste sample should be collected and analyzed within 60 days of the land application event, but preferably as close to the time of application as is practical.
 When stockpiled waste is left uncovered, rainfall leaches water-soluble nutrients out of it, and nitrogenous gases escape from the surface.
-Therefore, the weathered exterior of uncovered waste may not accurately represent the composition of the majority of the material.
+Therefore, the weathered exterior of uncovered waste may not accurately represent the composition of the majority of the material, making it essential to collect subsamples from within the pile and not from the exterior.

 Surface-scraped waste.
-Surface-scraped and piled materials should be treated like stockpiled waste.
+Surface-scraped and piled materials should be treated like stockpiled litter.
 Follow the same procedures for taking samples.
 Ideally, surface-scraped materials should be protected from the weather unless they are used immediately.

 Composted waste.
 Ideally, composted waste should be stored under cover on an impervious surface.
 Although nutrients are somewhat stabilized in these materials, some nutrients can leach out during rains.
-When composted waste is left unprotected, samples should be submitted to the laboratory each time the material is applied.
-Sampling procedures are the same as those described for stockpiled waste.
+When composted waste is left unprotected, samples should be submitted to the laboratory before the material is applied each time (it may also be collected and submitted the day of application).
+Sampling procedures are the same as those described for stockpiled litter.

 Who Can Analyze My Waste Sample?

-The NCDA&CS Agronomic Division analyzes wastes, interprets analytical results, and provides management recommendations for use of the waste material.
+The NCDA&CS Agronomic Services Division analyzes wastes, interprets analytical results, and provides management recommendations for use of the waste material.
 The fee per sample is $8 for North Carolina residents and $25 for submissions from out of state.
-Additional fees may be charged for certain types of analysis.
-For example, an ALE analysis costs an extra $10 per sample.
-Each sample must be accompanied by a completed Waste Sample Information form (form AD9).
-These forms are also available from your county Cooperative Extension center or from your NCDA&CS regional agronomist.
+Additional fees may be charged for certain requested tests.
+For example, the ALE test costs an extra $10 per sample and is listed as CCE (calcium carbonate equivalency) on the submission form.
+The test for concentrations of inorganic nitrogen (N) in the nitrate-nitrogen (NO3-N) and ammonia-nitrogen (NH4-N) forms costs $10.
+Clients can also order molybdenum (Mo) testing for $2 and a heavy metals suite (arsenic, lead, nickel, chromium, selenium, and cadmium) for $20.
+The samples must be accompanied by a completed Waste Sample Form.
+These forms are also available from your local Cooperative Extension center or from your NCDA&CS Regional Agronomist.
 Make checks payable to NCDA&CS.

-Directions for filling out the Waste Sample Information form are printed on the form.
-To get the most value from your waste analysis, please take the time to fill out the form completely and accurately.
-Contact your local Cooperative Extension center or NCDA&CS regional agronomist if you need assistance.
+Directions for filling out the Waste Sample Form are printed on the form.
+To get the most value from your waste analysis, fill out the form completely and accurately.
+Contact your local N.C.
+Cooperative Extension center or NCDA&CS Regional Agronomist if you need assistance.
 Be sure that all the samples are labeled with your name and sample ID.
 This is especially important when submitting several samples at once.

 Private laboratories also provide some of these services, and their fees vary.
 A good analytical service should always determine the concentrations of essential plant nutrients, including nitrogen, phosphorus, potassium, calcium, magnesium, sulfur, iron, manganese, zinc, copper, and boron.
 Analyses of certain municipal and industrial wastes should also include tests for heavy metals such as nickel, cadmium, and lead, as well as elements such as sodium and chlorine.
-For products or materials suspected of having liming characteristics, the neutralizing value referred to as calcium carbonate equivalent should also be determined.
+For products or materials suspected of having liming characteristics, the CCE should also be determined.

 What Does My Waste Analysis Report Tell Me?

-It is important to understand that nutrient availability cannot be determined with 100% accuracy.
-Many variables—such as the type of waste product, soil type, rainfall, temperature, and general soil tilth—influence the breakdown of the waste material and nutrient loss.
-NCDA&CS waste analysis reports provide a realistic estimation of nutrient availability based on waste type and application method.
+Nutrient availability cannot be determined with 100% accuracy.
+Many variables — such as the waste type, carbon-to-nitrogen (C:N) ratio, and soil characteristics (texture, moisture, temperature, and aeration) — influence the breakdown of the waste material and nutrient loss.
+NCDA&CS waste analysis reports provide a realistic but conservative estimation of nutrient availability based on waste type and application method.

 To determine the proper waste application rate to meet a specific crop’s nutrient requirements, base your calculations on the nutrient levels listed in the report as “available for the first crop.”
-For the availability prediction to be reliable, growers must correctly identify the type of waste and the application method on the sample information form submitted to the laboratory.
+For the availability prediction to be reliable, you must correctly identify the type of waste and the application method on the Waste Sample Form submitted to the laboratory.

 Agricultural lime equivalent

-Sometimes materials that are applied to the land for their nutrient content also have the ability to adjust soil pH.
-For waste materials suspected of having liming value, such as stack dust or lime-stabilized waste, growers should request a calcium carbonate equivalency (CCE) determination.
+Sometimes materials that are applied to the land for their nutrient content also have the ability to raise soil pH.
+For waste materials suspected of having liming effect, such as wood ash, lime-stabilized biosolids, or even many composts, growers should request a CCE determination (Figure 5).
 The CCE can be used to compare waste materials to agricultural lime in terms of their effectiveness in neutralizing soil acidity.
-The agricultural lime equivalent (ALE), which is based on the CCE, is an estimate of the amount of the waste product that would have to be applied to have the same liming potential as agricultural lime with 90% CCE.
-For example, if a solid material has an ALE of 5, then 5 tons of that material has the same liming potential as 1 ton of agricultural-grade lime.
+The ALE, which is calculated from the CCE, equates the amount of the waste product that would have to be applied to have the same liming potential as agricultural lime with 90% CCE.
+For example, if a solid material has an ALE of 5, then 5 tons of that material have the same liming effect as 1 ton of agricultural-grade lime.
 The lower the ALE value, the stronger the waste material is as a liming source.

-Products that may have valuable lime potential often provide less magnesium than dolomitic lime, so users should be aware of this potential concern, especially when applying waste to sandy soils.
+Products that may have valuable lime potential often provide less magnesium than dolomitic lime, so users should be aware that they might have to supplement with magnesium, especially when applying waste to sandy soils.

-Although particle size is not a part of the test for ALE, users should recognize that particle size influences reactivity and spreadability, which are important considerations in evaluating the suitability of materials as lime substitutes.
+Although particle size of a liming material is not a part of the test for ALE, users should recognize that particle size influences reactivity and spreadability, which are important considerations in evaluating the suitability of materials as lime substitutes.

 Record Keeping and Monitoring

-Farmers who use waste materials as fertilizer or for liming should keep records of analytical results, application rates, and soil tests for each application site.
-You should also take plant samples to evaluate your nutrient management program, identify corrective actions for current crops, and plan improvements for future crops.
-If you are operating a farm with a waste management system permitted by the state of North Carolina, you should review your permit conditions for any additional record-keeping requirements.
+Those who use waste materials as fertilizer or for liming should keep records of waste reports, application rates, and soil test reports for each application site.
+You should also take plant samples to evaluate your nutrient management program, identify corrective actions for current crops, and plan improvements for future crops, especially if you are experiencing crop issues.
+If you are operating a farm with a waste management system permitted by the state of North Carolina, you should review your permit conditions for any additional record keeping requirements.

-Owners of waste application sites may also wish to sample surface and groundwater supplies yearly to confirm that nutrient management programs are not harming the environment.
-Where waste products have been applied regularly for years, growers should also monitor buildup of soil-test levels of metals that can affect long-term soil productivity, such as zinc and copper.
-For sites where municipal and industrial wastes are located, nickel, cadmium, lead, and sodium should also be monitored.
+Where waste products have been applied regularly for years, growers should also monitor buildup of soil-test levels of metals such as zinc and copper that can affect long-term soil productivity.
+For sites where municipal and industrial wastes are located, nickel, cadmium, lead, selenium, chromium, arsenic, and molybdenum should also be monitored.

 This publication is a revision of an earlier version.
-The authors would like to thank J. Barker, B. Cleveland, and J.P.
+The authors would like to thank D. Crouse, D. Hardy, C. Hudak-Wise, J. Hudyncia, D. Osmond, J. Smyth, J. Spencer, R. Vick, N. Woolard, J. Barker, B. Cleveland, and J.P.
 Zublena for their earlier contributions.

 United States Department of Agriculture, National Agricultural Statistics Service (USDA-NASS).
-2012.
-North Carolina’s Rank in U.S. Agriculture—2012.
+2019.
+North Carolina’s Rank in U.S. Agriculture — 2018.
 United States Department of Agriculture, National Agricultural Statistics Service, North Carolina Field Office.
 Raleigh, NC.
-Accessed May 8, 2015.
+Accessed March 23, 2020.